 Modern Foreign Language

-In September 2020, a new two-year programme has been introduced and it is my privilege to be the Lead for the GwE Consortium for this exciting new phase.
+It is my privilege to continue in my role as the Global Futures and International Languages Lead for the GwE Consortium for this exciting new phase.

 Here in North Wales, our MFL teachers and our colleagues in the primary sector are dedicated and extremely talented practitioners, always striving to give the best learning experience to their students.

-But please, do not hesitate to contact me or any of the Team at any time for more detail or for any question.
-We will try our best to be of help.
-All contact details can be found below.
+But please, do not hesitate to contact me and the Global Futures GwE Team at any time for more detail or for any question.
+We will always be happy help.

 |Hub||Hub Leader Name and School||E-mail Address|